Contact us

 What is the CAN bus?

-Since its introduction in the 1980’s CAN bus has been used to transfer data between electronic control units (ECUs) and with vehicle sensors.
+Since its introduction in the 1980s, CAN technology has been a key enabler of reliable data exchange between electronic control units (ECUs) and vehicle sensors.

 CAN bus in the connected car